The Nativity Scene: A Timeless Symbol of Christmas

 Creating a homemade nativity scene can be a deeply rewarding experience, bringing your family closer together and infusing your home with a unique touch of Christmas spirit.

 The figures you choose will depend on the type of scene you’re creating.
-Traditional Christmas nativity scenes depict the birth of Jesus, typically including Mary, Joseph, baby Jesus in the manger, the wise men bearing gifts, and a variety of animals like sheep, donkeys, and oxen.
-An angel often graces the scene, proclaiming “Glory to God in the highest.”
+Traditional Christmas nativity scenes depict the birth of Jesus, typically including Mary, Joseph, baby Jesus in the manger, the wise men bearing gifts, and various animals like sheep, donkeys, and oxen.
+An angel often graces the scene, proclaiming, “Glory to God in the highest.”

-Whether you opt for a classic or more personalized approach, the act of creating a nativity scene is a beautiful way to celebrate the true meaning of Christmas.
+Whether you opt for a classic or more personalized approach, creating a nativity scene is a beautiful way to celebrate the true meaning of Christmas.

 You can see our tips on how to craft your own nativity later in the text.